Saskatoon mom speaks out after son drowns in Sheraton Cavalier Hotel pool - Saskatoon | Globalnews.ca

 READ MORE: 17-year-old drowns at Sheraton Cavalier hotel pool while holding breath

-“They were playing that game where you breathe really fast,” Nolan’s mom Jodie Lonsberry exlpained.
-“Then you hold your breath and go under water and see who can stay under the longest,” she said.
+“They were playing that game where you breathe really fast,” Nolan’s mom, Jodie Lonsberry, explained.
+“Then you hold your breath and go under water and see who can stay under the longest.”

 There are no signs of a struggle, no flailing, nothing to alert others that help is needed.